material-motion/material-motion/specifications/runtime.md

 ### Intention

-An instance of Intention represents a plan of motion.
+A plan is represented in the Runtime by an instance of Intention.

 **Example objects**: